zilliztech/zdoc/versioned_docs/version-byoc/tutorials/get-started/start-with-byoc/byoc-prerequisites.md

 1. **AWS Account**: Your Zilliz Cloud BYOC deployment will be hosted within your AWS account.
 If you do not have an AWS account, create one following the [AWS Account Creation Guide](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_create.html).
 The Zilliz Cloud BYOC solution currently supports the AWS **us-west-2** region.
 For other cloud providers or regions, contact [our sales team](https://zilliz.com/contact-sales).

-1. **Zilliz Cloud Account**: Activation necessitates a Zilliz Cloud account.
-If you are not registered, sign up on the [Zilliz Cloud Account Registration Page](https://cloud.zilliz.com/signup).
+1. **Zilliz Cloud Account**: Use the account you provided to Zilliz Cloud technical support during the contract signing process.

 ## Create temporary security credentials{#create-temporary-security-credentials}